finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Document Content Syntax

 A reference to specific document content is created using the `docReference` keyword.
-This documeent reference must be associated to a corpus and segment defined according to the above document hierarchy.
+This document reference must be associated to a corpus and segment defined according to the above document hierarchy.
 The `provision` keyword allows to copy the textual information being referenced from the document.

 ``` Haskell
 [docReference <Body> <Corpus>